Saint John's, Antigua and Barbuda: What to pack, what to wear, and when to go [2023]

 Comfort + Essentials

-A plug adapter that supports outlet types A and B. It's important that you pick the necessary kind.
-Most adapters currently being sold are simply plugs and expect your electronics to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most areas.
+A plug adapter that supports outlet types A and B. Be sure to find the correct type.
+The majority of adapters currently sold are just plug changers and require your devices to convert the voltage themselves.
+If yours can't do that they could get destroyed.
+This one should be sufficient for most places.

 Airplane phone mount